calvinfeng/MegaPx/README.md

 **objectve:**
 - [x] Allow users to visit their "My Photos" page which will enable them to edit/delete their own photos
-- [ ] Add extra column in Users table (backend) for avatar URL
+- [x] Add extra column in Users table (backend) for avatar URL
-- [ ] Display user avatar in the upper right hand corner of the app
+- [x] Display user avatar in the upper right hand corner of the app
-- [ ] Clicking the icon should create a dropdown menu
-- [ ] Photographer icon should be shown in the index item page
+- [x] Photographer icon should be shown in the photo modal page
+- [x] User can delete their own photos
+- [x] New Feature
+  - Added a navigation suggestion bar which helps user to get to places they want or places that are popular

+### Phase 7: Comments (2 Days)
+#### CRUD again...
+- [x] Comment model
+  - user_id
+  - photo_id
+  - content

+- [x] Associations
+  - User has many comments
+  - Photo has many comments

+- [ ] API::CommentsController:
+  - create
+  - destroy

+- [ ] CommentStore & CommentActions

-### Phase 7: Seed database (1 Day)
+### Phase 8: Seed database (1 Day)
 **objective:**
 - Search and find a large quantity of high quality photos for every major location in my application